List of content you will read in this article:

 - Extensible: Guacamole supports extensions and plugins, allowing for the integration of additional features and compatibility with various protocols and systems.

-Disadvantages of Apache Guacamole
+Disadvantages of Apache Guacamole:

 - Resource Intensive: Running Guacamole on a server can be resource-intensive, particularly when managing multiple concurrent remote desktop connections.
 The server hardware should be adequately provisioned to ensure smooth performance.

-Key Features of Apache Guacamole
+Key Features of Apache Guacamole:

-- Clientless Access: Users can access remote desktops and servers from a web browser without installing any client-side software.
+- Clientless Access: Users can access remote desktops and servers from a web browser without installing client-side software.

 - Cross-Platform Compatibility: Guacamole works with various operating systems and supports multiple protocols, including RDP, VNC, SSH, and Telnet.